gearnode/erl-json/doc/handbook.md

   functions to be used as a replacement for the default serializer map.

 ## JSON Pointer
-The `json_pointer:apply/2` function is used to parse a JSON Pointer string and to apply it to a JSON value.
+The `json_pointer:eval/2` function is used to obtain the value referenced by a JSON pointer inside a JSON value.

 Example:
 ```erlang